Hitting the Trails – Hiking Trails in Rwenzori Mountains Foothills

-This is a relatively new trail that does not need to use a Mountaineering Service but can be handled by expert guides from Ruboni.
+It is a relatively new trail that does not need to use a Mountaineering Service but can be handled by expert guides from Ruboni.
 You can also use porter services to lighten your load since many will find this a strenuous hike into the Rwenzori Mountains.
-This trail is within the park itself and the entrance is close to Ruboni.
+This trail is within the park itself, and the entrance is close to Ruboni.

-The 3 day Mahoma Trail exposes you to the Rwenzori Mountains – you are right in them with all of its splendid scenery before you.
+The three days Mahoma Trail exposes you to the Rwenzori Mountains – you are right in them with all of its splendid scenery before you.

-This one trail is not a foothill hike but ascends up to the 3000-meter level – It is in the Northern Area of the Mountains of the Moon – the difficulty level is from moderate to difficult.
+This one trail is not a foothill hike but ascends to the 3000-meter level – It is in the Northern Areas of the Mountains of the Moon – the difficulty level is from moderate to challenging.